 Prioritised counterfeiters should be stopped as quickly as possible.
 Below are some of the ways in which counterfeiters can be stopped:

-Sending a notice and taking down the web shop is not always the most appropriate action, particularly when there are indications of high-volume sales and large stock on hand.
+Sending a notice and taking down the websites is not always the most appropriate action, particularly when there are indications of high-volume sales and large stock on hand.
 Removing the online content will not stop infringers.
 They have made a big investment and are making serious money, which is something that they will not give up quickly.
 To avoid detection, infringers will change their usernames, phone numbers and other personal details.
 They will go underground and communicate with clients directly, through undetectable means.
 Thus, in order to stop such infringers, it is often best to monitor and investigate them.
 Collect phone numbers, possible addresses and usernames.
 Conduct test purchases and build a case.
 Inform law enforcement, organize a raid or take other legal action.
 It is vital to obtain personal information about the suppliers.
 Bulk sellers and importers are rarely active online.
 They are extremely careful about who they do business with, particularly when they know that the brand owner is well organized and watching.
 To get to the bulk sellers and importers, you often need to start your investigation with the smallest seller.
 Reverse engineer the information in your database, investigate and generate a clean sweep by taking down the whole supply chain.
 Online brand protection is successful only with an investigative perspective in mind.

 Intelligence is the most valuable asset you can get from online brand protection.
 It is critical to have access to real-time information and analysis.
 Companies need to know what is happening with their brands every day and it is possible to achieve this with online brand protection tools, such as monitoring and enforcement software that collects data.
 Today’s software solutions can filter out counterfeit offers from genuine offers by using advanced risk analysis and algorithms.
 They can provide insights into the largest sellers per day, where they are located and what platforms they use.
 Protection tools can also provide accurate data on what products are for sale and the price of these products, as well as seller reports, including detailed information about each seller, groups of domains that have the same website owner and overviews of web shops selling counterfeit items.
 On social media platforms, these tools can be used to identify profiles with many ‘likes’ and connections in order to detect and stop trademark infringements.
 Based on these facts, enforcement efforts and budgets can be allocated efficiently.